 Our younger women told us they would like their own project, and we were able to provide a package of opportunities for women to improve self esteem, personal confidence, self development and employability.
 10 women worked with our project lead and volunteers to access new opportunities, stretched themselves a little out of their comfort zones and to joined together with a view to expanding aspirations, goal setting and being able to leave behind painful life histories or restrictions and leap forwards and upwards!

 5 women found employment as a direct result of HOPE, everyone reported increased levels of self worth and confidence.
 This project was evaluated independently by a research student from the University of Birmingham and the results were amazing.
 Our young women took charge of their lives and worked together as a team.
 We even went on a Landmark Trust 50for free holiday in March 2016, thank you Landmark Trust.
 One of our young women wrote about the life changing experience on the Cohort 4 blog.

 18 – 25 years in Atherstone, HOPE is for you.
 Building on the success of this project, we will be bringing HOPE2 very soon………….

-Classic Gems started as an idea from one of our women’s craft groups, our women identified loneliness amongst our older population of women as being a real issue and wanted to do something to alleviate this.
+Funded by the Harry Payne fund, Classic Gems started as an idea from one of our women’s craft groups, our women identified loneliness amongst our older population of women as being a real issue and wanted to do something to alleviate this.
 Our women volunteers who participate in this small local project all have enhanced DBS checks and safeguarding training.